02 - First Deploy (Consumption)¶

 style NO_VNET fill:#FFF3E0,stroke:#FF9800

-style STORAGE fill:#FFF3E0 flowchart LR
+style STORAGE fill:#FFF3E0 flowchart TD

 A[Set variables + login] --> B[Create RG + storage]